 Area 1: Bunny Street intersection to Mulgrave Street

-Night works to upgrade the current intersection signals, scheduled to finish by the end of March.
-Road surfacing and cycleway separators installation to be completed by end of April.
+Night works to upgrade the current intersection signals, along with the road surfacing and cycleway separators installation, to be completed by end of April.

 Area 2: Mulgrave Street intersection

-Day works to upgrade the signalised intersection to be completed in March.
-Road surfacing and cycleway separators installation to be completed by beginning of April.
+Day works to upgrade the signalised intersection to be completed by the beginning of April.
+Road surfacing and cycleway separators installation to be completed in April.

 Area 3: In front of National Archives and Capital Gateway exit